mkgold/approachingdh/approachingdh-syllabus.md

 **2/20 -- No class (Monday schedule)**

 **2/27 -- EXPERIMENT -- text-mining**
-* Jockers, Matthew L. _Macroanalysis: Digital Methods and Literary History_.
-Urbana, IL: University of Illinois Press, 2013. (selections)
 * Underwood, Ted.
 "A Genealogy of Distant Reading." _Digital Humanities Quarterly_.
 Volume 11 Number 2 (2017).
 * Goldstone, Andrew and Underwood, Ted.
 “The Quiet Transformations of Literary Studies: What Thirteen Thousand Scholars Could Tell Us.” _New Literary History_ 45.3 (2014): 359-84. https://www.ideals.illinois.edu/bitstream/handle/2142/49323/QuietTransformations.pdf?sequence=2
 * Piper, Andrew.
 "Fictionality." _Journal of Cultural Analytics_.
 20 December 2016. http://culturalanalytics.org/2016/12/fictionality/
 * Heuser, Ryan and Le-Khac, Long.
 "Learning to Read Data: Bringing out the Humanistic in the Digital Humanities" _Victorian Studies_.
 Volume 54, Number 1, Autumn 2011 pp. 79-86
-* Rhody, Lisa M., "Topic Modeling and Figurative Language" _Journal of Digital Humanities_ Vol. 2, No. 1 Winter 2012. http://journalofdigitalhumanities.org/2-1/topic-modeling-and-figurative-language-by-lisa-m-rhody/
 * Klein, Lauren F. "Distant Reading After Moretti." _Lauren F. Klein_. n.d. http://lklein.com/2018/01/distant-reading-after-moretti/
-* Ramsay, Stephen.
-"Humane Computation."
-In _Debates in the Digital Humanities 2016_, Eds.
-Matthew K. Gold and Lauren F. Klein.
-Minneapolis: The University of Minnesota Press, 2016. http://dhdebates.gc.cuny.edu/debates/text/94
 * McMillan Cottom, Tressie.
 "More Scale, More Questions: Observations from Sociology."
 In _Debates in the Digital Humanities 2016_, Eds.
 Matthew K. Gold and Lauren F. Klein.
 Minneapolis: The University of Minnesota Press, 2016. http://dhdebates.gc.cuny.edu/debates/text/98
-* Bode, Katherine 2017, "The Equivalence of "Close" and "Distant" Reading; or, Toward a New Object for Data-Rich Literary History." _Modern Language Quarterly_, vol. 78, no. 1, pp. 77-106.
+* Bode, Katherine, "The Equivalence of "Close" and "Distant" Reading; or, Toward a New Object for Data-Rich Literary History." _Modern Language Quarterly_, vol. 78, no. 1 (2017), pp. 77-106.
 * **PRAXIS ASSIGNMENT #2 (Choose 1 of 2):** Explore a text or set of texts with <a href="http://voyant-tools.org/">Voyant</a> (easiest), <a href="http://benschmidt.org/projects/bookworm-info/">Bookworm</a>, <a href="http://mallet.cs.umass.edu/">MALLET</a>, or another text-mining tool.
 Blog about your experiences.

+_Recommended_
+* Jockers, Matthew L. _Macroanalysis: Digital Methods and Literary History_.
+Urbana, IL: University of Illinois Press, 2013. (selections)
+* Rhody, Lisa M., "Topic Modeling and Figurative Language" _Journal of Digital Humanities_ Vol. 2, No. 1 Winter 2012. http://journalofdigitalhumanities.org/2-1/topic-modeling-and-figurative-language-by-lisa-m-rhody/
+* Ramsay, Stephen.
+"Humane Computation."
+In _Debates in the Digital Humanities 2016_, Eds.
+Matthew K. Gold and Lauren F. Klein.
+Minneapolis: The University of Minnesota Press, 2016. http://dhdebates.gc.cuny.edu/debates/text/94

 **3/6 -- EXPLORATION -- speculative/deformative reading**
 * Ramsay, Stephen, "The Hermeneutics of Screwing Around; or What You Do with a Million Books" https://quod.lib.umich.edu/d/dh/12544152.0001.001/1:5/--pastplay-teaching-and-learning-history-with-technology?g=dculture;rgn=div1;view=fulltext;xc=1#5.1